sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ### USDT

 [**USDT**](https://tether.to/en/), also known as USDT, is a controversial cryptocurrency issued by Tether Limited, which is controlled by the owners of Bitfinex.
 USDT is a stable currency.
-Launched in 2014, the coin is a blockchain-based platform that digitally facilitates the use of fiat currencies.
+As being launched in 2014, USDT is a blockchain-based platform that digitally facilitates the use of fiat currencies.

 ### BUSD